zero1five/image-processor/README.md

 # Image-Processor
-> check your javascript object is charming.
+> Handling your image files in ReactJS.